bgp/draft-ietf-peering-api/draft-ietf-grow-peering-api.md

 Proof of holdership     {#resource-holdership}
 -------------------

 The peering API defined in this document uses ASNs as primary identifiers to identify each party on a peering session besides other resources such as IP addresses.
 ASNs are explicitly expected in some API payloads but are also implicitly expected when making authorization business decisions such as listing resources that belong to an operator.
 Given that ASNs are Internet Number Resources assigned by RIRs and that the OAuth2 Authorization Server in use may not be operated by any of those RIRs, as it is the case of PeeringDB or any other commercial OAuth2 service, JWT claims that contain an ASN need be proved to be legitimately used by the initiator.
-This document proposes to attest ASN resource holdership using a mechanism based on RPKI ({{?RFC6480}}) and in particular with the use of RPKI Signed Checklists (RSCs) ({{!RFC9323}}).
+This document proposes to attest ASN resource holdership using a mechanism based on RPKI ({{?RFC6480}}) and in particular with the use of RPKI Signed Messages (RSMs) ({{draft-blahaj-sidrops-rsm}}).

-JWT access tokens can be of two kinds, identifier-based tokens or self-contained tokens ({{Section 1.4 of ?RFC6749}}).
-Resource servers must validate them for every request.
-AS operators can hint other operators to validate whether a caller holds ownership of the ASN their request represent by issuing a signed checklist that is specific to the different validation methods as described below.

-For Identifier-based access tokens, if the Authorization Server supports metadata, ASN holders must create a signed checklist that contains the well-known Authorization Server Metadata URI and a digest of the JSON document contained (Section 3 of {{!RFC8414}}).
-If the authorization server does not support metadata, the signed checklist contains the token introspection URI and its digest.

-Self-contained access tokens are cryptographically signed by the token issuer using a JSON Web Signature (JWS) ({{?RFC7515}}).
-The cryptographic keys used for signature validation is exposed as a JSON Web Key (JWK) ({{?RFC7517}}).
-ASN holders must create a signed checklist for the "jwks_uri" field of the Authorization Server Metadata URI and a digest of the JSON document contained ({{Section 3.2 of !RFC8414}}).

-Resource servers must validate the JWT access token in the following manner:

-* If the access token is identifier-based, the resource server must resolve what introspection endpoint to use for the given access token, that is, either resolved through the Authorization Server Metadata URI ({{Section 3 of !RFC8414}}) or pre-configured upon registration in the absence of metadata support.
-  * The resource server must verify the metadata URI and its content with a signed checklist issued by the ASN contained in the access token claims.
-  * If the Authorization Server does not support metadata, the resource server must validate the introspection endpoint URI matches exactly the URI contained in a signed checklist issued by the ASN contained in the access token claims.
-  * Upon successful signed checklist validation, resource servers must use the introspection endpoint for regular access token validation process ({{?RFC7662}}).
-* If the access token is self-contained, the resource server must follow the regular validation process for signed access tokens ({{Section 5.2 of !RFC7515}}).
-  * After discovering the valid public keys used to sign the token, the resource server must validate that the JWKS URI where the public keys have been discovered, and the content of such JSON document referred by it, match the signed checklist issued by the ASN contained in the access token claims.
-* Resource servers must reject the request if any of these validations fail.

 Request integrity and proof of possession     {#integrity-and-possession}
 -----------------------------------------